(Also available as audiobook.)

 Which is merely to state the obvious point that it is possible, indeed quite common, to be perfectly honest and wrong at the same time, which is worth keeping in mind when we engage with people whom we think are obviously wrong; they usually think they are right, and that we are obviously wrong — and perhaps even dishonest.

 Another important point the visual illusion above hints at is that we should be careful not to confuse external reality with our representation of it.
 Our conscious experience of the external world is not, obviously, the external world itself.
-And yet we tend to speak as though it were; as though our experience of the external world were not a sophisticated representation, but instead the external world as it is in itself.
+And yet we tend to speak as though it were.

 This is an evolutionarily adaptive illusion no doubt, but it is an illusion nonetheless.
 All we ever inhabit is, in the words of David Pearce, our own world simulation, a world of conscious experience residing in our head.
 And given that we all find ourselves stuck in — or indeed as — such separate, albeit mutually communicating bubbles, it is not so strange that we can have so many disagreements about what we think reality is like.
 All we have to go on is our own private, phenomenal cartoon model of each other and the world at large; a cartoon model that may get many things right, but which is also sure to miss a lot of important things.